dhirsch1138/cc65_template/templates/cc65_buildrules/examples/Examples.md

-See Examples section in README.md
+See Examples section in README.md, copy the folder contents into "source/" to and "make all" to see them in action.